jiyang-li1/Micro-polling-capstone-project/README.md

 4  ~~More detailed Admin panel~~(finished)
 5  ~~admin login function and login page~~(finished)
 6  IP collection for geographic info and for prevent revoting (?)
 7  Add use the location to get the address and add a api to parse the location
+8  Make sure which district users are in(maybe interactive map)
+9  More explanation on the poll page(explanation on the question)
+10 New scaling on mobile phones

 ### 3 Possible bugs
 ~~No way to fetch the data unless manualy enter http://10.44.61.169:5000/poll/1/results~~  (Go to admin to get results)